Skip to content

 3. Configure a custom 404 page with search + links to popular sections.

-4. Never return 200 for "soft 404" — misleads Google and keeps dead pages indexed.
+4. Never return a success status for "soft 404" — it misleads Google and keeps dead pages indexed.
+Currently, the majority of client errors are 404s, which highlights the importance of handling these correctly to avoid confusion.

 Frequently Asked Questions